-There is a restaurant down the street from our house called Tenuta’s Italian Restaurant and 9 times out of 10, Caleb and I will order a Caprese Salad.
-I just love them so much!
-The Caprese Salad at Tenuta’s is what inspired me to put together this Caprese salad with a homemade balsamic drizzle!
+There is a restaurant down the street from our house called Tenuta’s Italian Restaurant, and 9 times out of 10, Caleb and I will order a Caprese Salad.
+I love them so much!
+The Caprese Salad at Tenuta inspired me to put together this Caprese salad with a homemade balsamic drizzle!

 I’m pretty positive I made the best tasting + prettiest Caprese Salad Platter I’ve ever made!

 I used Josie’s Organic Arugula as the base, plenty of Fresh Heirloom, Cherry Tomatoes, Fresh Over-sized Basil Leaves from our garden, BelGioioso Mozzarella, Garlic, Marinated Green Olives, topped with a homemade balsamic reduction drizzle, and served with seasoned Crostinis from Fresh Thyme grocery.

 I love the idea of serving this salad on a giant platter (mine is from West Elm) rather than using individual plates, and for this Caprese Salad, it worked brilliantly!

 The best part about a Caprese Salad is how deconstructed it is.
 You can really mix and match the ingredients to whatever looks freshest at the grocery or what you have at home.
 Are you drooling yet?
 No judgment!